tiUlisses/Face-Recognition/README.md

     cd Face-Recognition
     ```

-3. Install the required dependencies:
+3. Install the required dependencies(in a virtual Environment):
     ```
     pip install -r requirements.txt
     ```